umijs/umi/docs/config/README.md

 * Type: `Object`
 * Default: `{ chrome: 49, firefox: 45, safari: 10, edge: 13, ios: 10 }`

-配置浏览器最低版本，会自动引入 polyfill 和做语法转换，配置的 targets 会和合并到默认值，所以不需要重复配置。

-Configuring the minimum version of browsers you want to compatible with.
+Configuring the minimum version of browsers you want to compatible with, umi will automatically introduce polyfill and transform grammar.
+Configuration items will be merged to default values, so there is no need to give a duplicate configuration.

 e.g. Compatible with ie 11,